ordina-jworks/ordina-jworks.github.io/_posts/2023-02-06-tesla-ypp-2022-blogpost.md

 - Scissors = Honk Horn

 Two dedicated users, each connected to their own Tesla, would choose an action equivalent to a Tesla command.
-Beyond the sheer fun of it, we envisioned this application as a showstopper at conferences, designed to turn heads and pique curiosity.
+Beyond the sheer fun of it, we envisioned this application as a hit at conferences, designed to turn heads and pique curiosity.

 **Application Two: Voice-Controlled Tesla**